patricegautier/unifiZabbix/README.md

 # Setup

-## Install jq
+## Install jq on your Zabbix server

 You need to install jq on your system: https://stedolan.github.io/jq/

 On Raspbian, this can be done with:

->apt-get install jq
+> apt-get install jq

-## Install mca-dump-short script
+## Install mca-dump-short script as a Zabbix external script

 You need to install mca-dump-short.sh in Zabbix's external script directory

 Please confirm where that directory is from the variable ExternalScripts in your zabbix server conf at /etc/zabbix/zabbix_server.conf.
 On my system this is set to:

->ExternalScripts=/usr/lib/zabbix/externalscripts
+> ExternalScripts=/usr/lib/zabbix/externalscripts

 After cp-ing the script to that directory, make sure you have the permissions necessary for zabbix to execute this script:

-chown zabbix:zabbix /usr/lib/zabbix/externalscripts /usr/lib/zabbix/externalscripts/mca-dump-short.sh
+> chown zabbix:zabbix /usr/lib/zabbix/externalscripts /usr/lib/zabbix/externalscripts/mca-dump-short.sh
-chmod a+x /usr/lib/zabbix/externalscripts /usr/lib/zabbix/externalscripts/mca-dump-short.sh
+> chmod a+x /usr/lib/zabbix/externalscripts /usr/lib/zabbix/externalscripts/mca-dump-short.sh

-## Templates Import
+## Import the Unifi templates into Zabbix

 Import unifyTemplates.xml into Zabbix, from Configuration > Templates > Import

 You should now have the following templates available, and it should be pretty self explanatory what type of device you need to link them to in Zabbix.

-### Unifi AP
+> Unifi AP

-### Unifi Switch
+> Unifi Switch

-### Unifi Router
+> Unifi Router

-### Unifi USG
+> Unifi USG

-### Unifi UDMP
+> Unifi UDMP

-### UBNT AirMax
+> UBNT AirMax

-### Unifi WiFi Site
+> Unifi WiFi Site

-### Unifi Protect Cloud Key
+> Unifi Protect Cloud Key

-### Unifi Protect NVR4
+> Unifi Protect NVR4

-You will need to assign those templates to hosts that you have created to match the different types of devices.
+You will need to assign the templates with the matching type to hosts with the proper IP/fqdn that you have created in Zabbix.

-Unifi Wifi Site is a bit special and meant to aggregate WiFi traffic across your wifi networks.
-Just assign it to one of the APs that can see all the networks in question and assign the {$UNIFI_AP_GROUP} macro for that host to the name of a group that contains all the APs for that site.
+Unifi Wifi Site is a bit special and meant to aggregate WiFi traffic across your wifi networks for a Unifi site.
+Just assign it to one of the APs that can see all the networks in question and assign the {$UNIFI_AP_GROUP} macro for that host to the name of a zabbix host group that contains all the APs for that site.

-## SSH via public/private keypair
+## Setup SSH from your Zabbix server to your Unifi devices via public/private keypair

 These templates use public key SSH to access APs, Switches, Routers, AirMax stations and retrieve data directly, using the mca-dump or mca-status command line utility.
 Your zabbix server (or your proxies if you use those) will need public key SSH access to all the unifi devices they are monitoring: